Software-Testing/javassist-tutorial/OUTLINE.md

     * Add getters and setters to both fields.
     * Override the `toString` method.

-3. Use a `Loader` to report all classes being loaded during the execution of the `QuotesApp` class located iun the `input` module.
+3. Use a `Loader` to report all classes being loaded during the execution of the `QuotesApp` class located in the `input` module.

 ## Independent tasks